 "This is a small story but a nice one.
 The Only Living Boy, a fantasy comic about a runaway boy with no memory struggling to survive on a dangerous planet, was published last month by Papercutz, and it’s already going back to press for both the hardcover and paperback editions."

 I’ve known Nora McInerny Purmort for a long time*.
 As co-workers, we would pal around the office, hang out by the coffee maker, and occasionally gossip.
 You know — the shit people typically do when they work in confined spaces together 40 some hours a week.
-Back then, she was sharp, witty, and goofy-in-all-the-right-way
+Back then, she was sharp, witty, and goofy-in-all-the-right-ways.
+[She was also the first person to ever tell me about Facebook]

 After I quit advertising and long after Nora moved out of New York, I’d still randomly see her pop up on the streets of New York.
 She’d say flattering things to her friends about me.
 She’d talk about how ‘cool’ I was for quitting my job and for writing comics full time.
 She said very nice things, very kind things, and very encouraging things that made me blush.
 She was cool like that.
 She still is.